 - Vi vaccine – given as a single injection

 - Ty21a vaccine – given as three capsules to take on alternate days

-Both are effective for up to three years but the injection is often preferable due to simple convenience.
+Both are effective for up to three years, after which a booster is required, but the injection is often preferable due to simple convenience.
 Combined typhoid and hepatitis A injections are also available for people aged 15 or older.

 If you are heading to any country where yellow fever is present, it is strongly recommended that you are vaccinated against it.
-Proof of vaccination via an International Certificate of Vaccination or Prophylaxis (or ICVP) is required by many countries throughout the world as a condition of entry if you are coming from a country where yellow fever is present.
-Failure to provide a valid certificate may lead to you being denied entry and turned away, or even quarantined and immunised.
+Proof of vaccination via an International Certificate of Vaccination or Prophylaxis (or ICVP) is required for some countries in Africa and South America for entry, and by many countries throughout the world as a condition of entry if you are coming from a country where yellow fever is present.
+Failure to provide a valid certificate may lead to you being denied entry and turned away.

 Have you read all the information but still need a little more specific advice?
 Is there a travel health issue that you are worried about and need a little reassurance on?
 Need some information on malaria, or which vaccinations you will need?
 Is there a travel health issue you would like to ask about in complete confidence?